joshuaduffy/dota2api/README.rst

 Wrapper and parser in Python created for interacting and getting data easily from Valve's Dota 2 API.

-This libary parses some ID's to strings available at the following dectionary keys ``hero_name``, ``item_X_name`` and so on .
+This libary parses some ID's to strings available at the following dectionary keys ``hero_name``and so on (see ``etc/parse.py`` for details.

 All this comes with, a growing set of tests and some documentation for the API itself.

 Look how easy it is...